spatialthoughts/qgis-tutorials/source/docs/open_bil_bip_bsq_files.rst

    respectively.
 We do not have any information about the nodata_value, so -9999 is a safe bet.
 From metadata again, Pixel Format is Byte, so **nbits** will equal to 8 and pixeltype will be **byte_unsigned**.
 We do not have information about the byteorder, so leave it as msbfirst.
+You may download the correctly formatted HDR file from `here
+   <../../downloads/gl-latlong-1deg-landcover.hdr>`_.

 .. image:: /static/open_bil_bip_bsq_files/images/5.png
    :align: center